nathan-mathis/HelpDesk-Simulation/README.md

-# Help Desk Simulation - Cycle_1
+# Help Desk Simulation - Help Desk Ticket Queue

 **A fully functional Excel-based help desk simulation with 200 tickets, VBA automation, and a structured documentation framework - built to practice and demonstrate real-world ticket handling at scale.**

-Built by [Nathan Mathis](https://www.linkedin.com/in/YOUR-LINKEDIN-HANDLE) | IT Professional | 14+ Years Enterprise IT Experience
+Built by [Nathan Mathis](https://www.linkedin.com/in/n-mathis/) | IT Professional | 14+ Years Enterprise IT Experience

 ---